supernova16/DAND-P6-Data-Visualization/README.md

 ## Apple Stores Worldwide

 - Apple stores' locations worldwide
-- The map show the development of Apple Store
+- The map shows the development of Apple Store